 The process of cutting in fat serves to coat the flour so that it will not overdevelop gluten once liquid is added.
 This process also evenly distributes pieces of fat throughout the dough so that little pockets of steam will be created when it bakes, creating flakiness.

-Step 3: Add Your Mix-Ins (if using)
+Step 3: Add Mix-Ins (if using)

 Step 4: Mix In The Liquid Ingredients

-The total of this liquid will be about 3/4 cup.
+The liquid to dry ingredient ratio here is slightly less than with my buttermilk biscuit recipe.
 The reason the liquid is a bit less here is that we do want a bit of a sturdier, denser crumb than a biscuit.

 I cannot stress this point enough: do not over-mix this dough!
 Just a few turns of the spoon to get everything absorbed and then stop!